 The sections below discuss some of the most important aspects of using figures, tables, and captions in documents.
 The information is not exhaustive since the purpose of this guide is only to highlight the fundamentals.
-More detailed information is available in high-quality references such as the IEEE Editorial Style Manual for Authors [1], which is available at the course Moodle site, and a wide variety of books on technical communication.
+More detailed information is available in a variety of technical writing resources such as the IEEE Editorial Style Manual [1].